New signings worst XI: shockers from the 2017/18 Premier League

 CB: Michael Keane (Burnley to Everton)

+Keane is one of the more surprising flops on the list.
+Following a brilliant 2016/17 season with former club Burnley, Keane was linked with a move back to Manchester United but opted for Everton instead, who paid £25m for his services.

-On the back of his brilliant campaign of 2016/17, the Toffees had to pay £25m (rising to £30m if conditions are met) to land Keane from Turf Moor.
-Yet while the 25-year-old’s form has stuttered for the Merseysiders, Everton have conceded 18 more league goals than the centre-back's former side Burnley.
+The 25-year-old’s form has stuttered for the Merseysiders, and Everton have conceded 18 more league goals than the centre-back's former side Burnley.

-Meanwhile, Keane's replacement for the Clarets, James Tarkowski, has taken his place in Gareth Southgate's England squad after a stellar season.
+Meanwhile, Keane's replacement for the Clarets, James Tarkowski, has taken his place in Gareth Southgate's England setup after a stellar season and Keane’s World Cup place is in jeopardy having been left out of each of the last two squads.

 CB: Jairo Riedewald (Ajax to Crystal Palace)